majidghafoorzade/dominit/README.md

 # dominit
 Simple Object to DOM Element generator for JavaScript

-Writing an Javascript object, convert it to DOM element simply using Dominit!
+Writing a Javascript object, convert it to DOM element simply using Dominit!

 ## Simple usage example: